maimunabdi/counter-2/README.md

 # Counter Project

-This is a simple JavaScript counter project that allows users to increment, decrement, or reset a number on the screen.
+A simple counter built with HTML, CSS, and JavaScript.

 ## 🔗 Live Demo

-You can try the project live here: [Live Site](https://maimunabdi.github.io/counter-2/)
+You can see it live here: [Counter Project](https://maimunabdi.github.io/counter-2/)

-## 🛠️ Built With

-- HTML
-- CSS
-- JavaScript

-## 📂 Project Features

-- Increase and decrease the count
-- Reset button
-- Clean and responsive design
+## 📁 Folder

+The website is published from the `docs` folder.